 More vegetables, more flavor.

-In the rankings of delicious comfort food, this beef and mushroom shepherd’s pie is at the top of the list.
+In the rankings of delicious comfort food, this mushroomy beef shepherd’s pie recipe is at the top of the list.
 First, there’s the generous mashed potato topping, made crusty brown on top in the broiler for maximum flavor and appeal.
-Then, there is the interior: a warm, stew-like filling of beef, onion, and vegetables.
+Then, there is the interior: a warm, stew-like filling of ground beef, onion, and vegetables.

 Technically, shepherd’s pie is made with lamb, and Irish in origin.
 A beef-based pie is a cottage pie, with British origin, since the Irish ate more lamb than the beef-loving Brits.
 But the distinctions have blurred over time, with shepherd’s pie being the most common name for both, especially in the States, so I call this beefy casserole shepherd’s pie, albeit incorrectly!